-This course focuses on the essentials of marketing, its nature and scope that are crucially important to the organization's success in a dynamic environment.
-The course provides a broad background on the marketing concept, the role of marketing both within the organization and the external environment, the marketing mix, (product, place, promotion and price), market segmentation, targeting and positioning, consumer and business behavior.
-During this course the student will learn to think like a marketer and will understand how marketing mangers use marketing elements to enable their business organization to gain a competitive advantage.
+This course provides a broad background to the concept of marketing, the role of marketing in an organization and the external environment.
+It also introduces students to basic, and some advanced, marketing tools.
+During the course the student will learn to think like a marketer and will understand how marketing managers' use marketing elements to enable their business organization to gain a competitive advantage.